Sunday, August 16, 2015

 and William Wingate Sewall were Maine guides

-that became lifelong friends of Theodore Roosevelt.
+who became lifelong friends of Theodore Roosevelt.

 Image courtesy of the Presque Isle Historical Society